 Seemingly oblivious these white gay men imitate typical national white reaction—ignoring racist acts against Blacks.
-Too many easily brush-off that dizzying LGBTQ burden of being under civic attack while others cannot; revelers keep heads clouded in frivolous privilege—traipsing along content to celebrate white male self indulgence.
+Too many easily brush-off that dizzying LGBTQ burden of being under civic attack while others cannot; these revelers (unlike “rebels”) merely self-detach to keep heads clouded in frivolous privilege—traipsing along content to celebrate white male self-indulgence.

-Given that odd mixture could LGBTQ Extermination Reparations be sellable?
-And what about a still desperately needed national Civil Rights Bill that currently shows no light on the horizon?
+Given that odd mixture I ask: could LGBTQ Extermination Reparations be sellable?
+And what about this community’s still desperately needed national Civil Rights Bill that currently shows no light on the horizon?

-In 2019 Black transsexual murders frighteningly skyrocket—revealing absolute vulnerability (and disposability).
+In 2019 Black transsexual murders frighteningly skyrocket—revealing this sector’s absolute vulnerability (and disposability).

 Now, the quintessential question:

-About the Black Christian mainstream—its age-old homophobic terrorist crusade (that destroys and ejects untold Afro lives)—and its blatant dismissal of modern Black led Civil Rights Movement participation.
+About the Black Christian mainstream—its age-old homophobic terrorist crusade (that destroys and ejects untold Afro lives)—and its blatant dismissal of “modern” Black led Civil Rights Movement participation—to name a few.

-Should Afro religious offer reparations for tragically successful campaigs that brutalized their very own cultural “dependents?”
+Should Southern Black Baptists offer reparations (or at least a “truth and reconcilliation” proceedure) for their tragically successful campaigs—brutalizing their very own cultural “dependents?”